ho-wan/vscode-setting-toggle/README.md

 ## Easily toggle any VS code setting at the **click of a button**!

-This extension lets you toggle any custom boolean setting using the command or button by editing the settings.json file.
+This extension lets you toggle any custom boolean setting using the command or the button.

-Now you can quickly toggle codeLens, minimap, word-wrap, or whatever setting you want without having to remember the key binding ;).
+Now you can quickly toggle codeLens, minimap, word-wrap, or whatever setting you want without having to remember the keybinding ;).
+Or assign your own keybinding to the "Setting Toggle" command.

 ---
 <img src="https://raw.githubusercontent.com/Ho-Wan/vscode-setting-toggle/master/images/setting-toggle-img1.png" alt="setting-toggle-image1"/>